-The Vegan Society called for Health Secretary, Jeremy Hunt MP, to do more to protect vegans rights when it comes to taking medicines.
+The Vegan Society is calling for more action to protect vegans rights when it comes to taking medicines.

 - Government to find out what animal-free alternatives to prescription products already exist, and to bring them in across the board.